Harman International

 Harman International Industries, Inc., commonly known as Harman, is an American audio electronics company.
 Since 2017, the company has been operating as an independent subsidiary of Samsung Electronics.

-Headquartered in Stamford, Connecticut, US, it has its own executive leadership team.
-Harman maintains major operations in the Americas, Europe, and Asia.
-Harman markets its products under various brands, including AKG, AMX, Arcam, Becker, BSS Audio, Crown, dbx, Harman Kardon, Infinity, JBL, Lexicon, Mark Levinson, Martin, Revel, and Soundcraft.
+Headquartered in Stamford, Connecticut, US, Harman maintains major operations in the Americas, Europe, and Asia.
+Harman markets its products under various brands, including AKG, AMX, Arcam, Becker, Boston Acoustics, Bowers & Wilkins, BSS Audio, Classé, Crown, dbx, Definitive Technology, Denon, DigiTech, Harman Kardon, HEOS, Infinity, JBL, Lexicon, Mark Levinson, Marantz, Martin, Polk Audio, Revel, Soundcraft and Studer.

 Background

 Sidney Harman and Bernard Kardon founded the predecessor to Harman International, Harman Kardon, in 1953.
 Both Harman and Kardon were engineers by training and had worked at the Bogen Company, which was a manufacturer of public address systems.
 They developed high-fidelity audio products together.
 Harman bought out his partner in 1956 and then expanded Harman Kardon.